belligerentcrow/archstuff/README.md

  * <b>cmatrix</b>, <b>cbonsai</b>, <b>asciiquarium</b>

 ## stuff that i will probably add in the future
-* polybar rice maybe ?
+* polybar advanced rice maybe ?
 * spotify or discord rice if i actually manage to do it
 * scripts to automatize stuff